github/docs/content/desktop/contributing-and-collaborating-using-github-desktop/cloning-and-forking-repositories-from-github-desktop.md

 {% endwindows %}

 ### Forking repositories
-To contribute to a project where you don't have write access, you can use {% data variables.product.prodname_desktop %} to create a fork of the repository.
-Changes on your fork don't affect the original repository.
-You can commit changes on your fork, then open a pull request to the original repository with your proposed changes.
-For more information, see "[About forks](/github/collaborating-with-issues-and-pull-requests/about-forks)."

 1. If you've cloned a repository where you don't have write access and try to commit changes, {% data variables.product.prodname_desktop %} will warn that "You don't have write access to **REPOSITORY**.
 Click **create a fork**.
 ![Create a fork link](/assets/images/help/desktop/create-a-fork.png)